caseyocampo/investment-calculator/README.md

 # Investment Calculator

-An investment calculator used to calculate and view projected investments.
+An investment calculator that helps calculate and view projected investments.

 ## Technology